andrewnyu/rag-server/README.md

 3. View timing metrics for each query
 4. Toggle the context visibility to see what information was used

+### Default Documents

+The system can automatically load documents from a specified folder on startup:

+1. Create a folder for your default documents (default is `./default_docs`)
+2. Place your text, PDF, Markdown, or CSV files in this folder
+3. Set the `DEFAULT_DOCS_FOLDER` in your `.env` file to point to this folder
+4. Restart the server to load the documents

+This is useful for including reference materials that should always be available to the RAG system.

 ## Architecture

 - **FastAPI**: Web framework for the backend